nicetenant76/GitDemo/README.md

 # Git Demo Repo
-This is a sample repository / sample app for the Git course.
+This is a sample app for the Git course.

 ## GUIs
  * This change made by VSCode